danfuzz/samizdat/doc/samizdat-0-lib/Value.md

 <br><br>
 ### Generic Function Definitions: `Value` protocol (applies to all values)

+#### `perEq(value, other) <> . | void`

+Performs a per-type equality comparison of the two given values, using the per-type order.
+This should return `value2` if the two values are to be considered "equal", return void if the two values are to be considered "unequal", or fail terminally if the two values are considered "incomparable".

+Each type can specify its own per-type equality check, and the two arguments are notably *not* required to be of the same type.
+The default implementation calls through to `totEq` (see which).

+**Note:** This is the generic function which underlies the implementation of all per-type equality comparison functions.

+#### `perOrder(value, other) <> int`

+Performs an order comparison of the two given values, using the per-type order.
+Return values are the same as with `totOrder` (see which).
+As with `perEq`, the two values are not required to be of the same type, and should two arguments be considered "incomparable" this function should terminate the runtime with an error.

+Each type can specify its own per-type ordering comparison.
+The default implementation calls through to `totOrder` (see which).

+**Note:** This is the generic function which underlies the implementation of all per-type ordering functions.

 #### `totEq(value1, value2) <> . | void`

 Performs a type-specific equality comparison of the two given